 No. Objective / Policy Assessment Water Quality Objective A1 Seeks to safeguard the life-supporting capacity, ecosystem processes and indigenous species including their associated ecosystems of fresh water, in sustainably managing the use and development of land, and of discharges of contaminants.
-Required that the overall quality of fresh water within a region is maintained or improved while improving the quality of fresh water in water bodies that have been degraded by human activities to the point of being overallocated.
-This proposal is consistent water supports them or a support of the point of being overallocated.
+Objective A2 Required that the overall quality of fresh water within a region is maintained or improved while improving the quality of fresh water in water bodies that have been degraded by human activities to the point of being over- allocated.
+This proposal is consistent with these objectives and policies and either supports them or at the least maintains them.
 Objective A4 Seeks to enable communities to provide for their economic well-being, including productive economic opportunities.
 Policies A2, A3, and A7 Give effect to Objectives A1, A2, A4 Water Quality Objective B2 Seeks to avoid any further over-allocation of fresh water and phase out existing over-allocation.
 Objective B3 Seeks to improve and maximise the efficient allocation and efficient use of water.
 This proposal is consistent with these objectives and Objective B5 Seeks to provide for communities' economic wellbeing within freshwater quantity limits. policies.
 Policies B2 to B6 Give effect to Objectives B2 to B5.
 Integrated Manageme nt